 Ya, I know, but he’s still breathing.

-Aryanna who was a year and a half older than Eythan would have to feed herself because I was busy nursing a baby.
+Aryanna, who was a year-and-a-half older than Eythan, would have to feed herself because I was busy nursing a baby.
 We would hand her a bowl of spaghetti, and by the time she was done, she may have gotten a few strands in her mouth, but it was usually up her nose, on top of her head, or on the wall.
-When she was two and got thirsty, she learned to search for a plastic cup and drinking from the toilet was faster than waiting for mom.
-When Eythan was old enough to toddle, she taught him this nifty trick too.
+When she was two and was thirsty, she learned to search for a plastic cup: since drinking from the toilet was faster than waiting for mom.
+When Eythan was old enough to toddle, Aryanna taught him this nifty trick too.

-Charity and Devyn, two of our middle kids, had also learned to fend for themselves quite a bit.
+Charity and Devyn, two of our middle kids, had also learned to fend for themselves.
 When I was pregnant with Eythan, Charity was five and had often made lunch for four kids while mom napped on the couch.
 Devyn, my cuddly child, was beginning to complain that he wasn’t getting the hugs he used to get now that two more kids had taken up my lap.

 I was the dream mother…in my dreams.

 Ron and Christine Williams, good friends of ours who lived with us for three years when Eythan was born, would help Vance and me with our clan.
 After I wrote my book, Beauty from Ashes, I was on speaker phone with them one day when Ron commented that I left a chapter out of the book.
 I was confused.
 Then I asked him what he meant?
 He said, “You forgot the section called, ‘How I Never Sat Down To Eat A Meal‘ ” The three of us were laughing-oh, the good times we all had together!

 Without Ron and Christine, I wouldn’t have survived!